tuhin47/StudentAcademicProfile/README.md

 # StudentAcademicProfile
 This is an academic project based on **Nodejs** and **NoSQL** Database.
 The main moto of this project is to maintain one's academic information properly.
-Moreover pdf generation feature also include from the given data.
+Moreover pdf generation feature also includes from the given data.

 ## Environment
 - Nodejs(Express+ejs)